vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1984

-The Pretakalpa of the Garud
+The Pretakalpa of the Garuḍapurāṇa \(Adhyāya 5\).

-. apurāṇa \(Adhyāya 5\).
 Critically edited by

 Giorgio Bonazzoli.
 Varanasi.